gharveymn/getmatvar/README.md

 ### Acknowledgements

-Credit to the original author(s) of `mman-win32` for their Windows implementation of `mman` and to Eric Biggers for `libdeflate`, as well as Earnie Boyd for the `param.h` header.
-Thanks for Courtney Bonner for providing much of the framework/foundation for the project and for her general assistance.
+Credit to the original author(s) of `mman-win32` for their Windows implementation of `mman`, Eric Biggers for `libdeflate`, Johan Hanssen Seferidis, for `threadpool`, as well as Earnie Boyd for the `param.h` header.
+Also a big thanks to Courtney Bonner for providing much of the framework/foundation for the project and for her general assistance.